At a glance

 - Do not fly over wildlife or disturb lagoon edges.

-- Wind is a hard stop.
-If conditions are uncertain, do not launch.
+- If wind is uncertain, do not launch.

 Leave the terrain clean